-\\.
+.
 Correlation is significant at the 0.01 level (2-tailed).

-Standard Multiple Regression Results
+Multiple Regression Results

-A standard multiple linear analysis was performed with performance of mining projects as the dependent variable and risk identification practice and risk analysis practice as the predictor variables.
-The multiple regression analysis was performed to test to what extent, if any, the two risk management practices significantly predict the performance of mining projects in Kwale County, Kenya.
+A standard multiple linear analysis was performed with performance of road construction projects as the dependent variable and risk identification and risk analysis as the predictor variables.
+The multiple regression analysis was performed to test to what extent, if any, the two risk management practices significantly predict the performance of road construction projects in Kilifi County, Kenya.